-The Barnes Law Firm, Ltd. LLP, represents people and injured workers throughout Houston who have suffered a personal injury under the Jones Act.
-If you or a loved one has been injured during the course of employment at sea or on a vessel or other floating movable structure and have sustained physical injury, disfigurement, disability, damages, losses, including pain and suffering, contact our Houston-based lawyers today.
+Barnes Law Firm represents people and injured workers throughout Houston who have suffered a personal injury under the Jones Act.
+If you or a loved one has been injured during the course of employment at sea or on a vessel or other floating movable structure, and have sustained physical injury, disfigurement, disability, damages, or losses, including pain and suffering, contact our Houston-based lawyers today.

 The Jones Act typically applies, but is not limited to, a seaman employed to contribute to the function or mission of:

-The act generally allows an injured or ill seaman, or the representative of a deceased seaman, to sue to recover damages from his employer if the injuries, illness or death occurred or arose during the course of the seaman's employment and were caused by:
+The act generally allows an injured or ill seaman, or the representative of a deceased seaman, to sue to recover damages from the seaman’s employer if the injuries, illness or death occurred or arose during the course of the seaman’s employment, and were caused by:

 The injured or ill seaman is typically eligible to recover money for medical expenses, lost wages, loss of future earning capacity and emotional distress.
-The act also allows family members to recover after losing a loved one.
+The Jones Act also allows family members to recover after losing a loved one.

-A Jones Act claim usually must be filed within three years of the date the seaman was injured or the date he discovered the illness.
-In addition to a Jones Act claim, the loved ones or other representative of a seaman who died may also seek compensation under general maritime law, Death on the High Seas Act or other applicable federal statute.
+A Jones Act claim usually must be filed within three years of the date the seaman was injured or the date the seaman discovered the illness.
+In addition to a Jones Act claim, the loved ones or the representative of the seaman who died may also seek compensation under general maritime law, Death on the High Seas Act or other applicable federal statute.

-If you have been injured on water in the course of your employment or believe you are entitled to benefits under the Jones Act, contact our Houston, Texas, law firm for a free evaluation of your legal options.
+If you have been injured on water in the course of your employment or believe you are entitled to benefits under the Jones Act, contact our Houston, Texas law firm for a free evaluation of your legal options.
+Se habla español